 Brushless Power Tools: Are They Worth the Extra Money?

-We’re going to take a close look at the brushed motor to see what makes it different from a standard motor to help you decide if you should pay the extra money.
+We’re going to take a close look at the brushless motor to see what makes it different from a standard motor to help you decide if you should pay the extra money.
 Join us while we discuss how it works and how it improves upon the standard to help you make an informed purchase.

 With this system, the brushes need to be in constant contact with the commutator.
 The continuous friction will cause the brushes to wear down, so they are usually spring-loaded.
-However, they will eventually wear down to the point that they no longer make contact and will need to be replaced.
+However, they will eventually wear down to the point that they no longer make contact and must be replaced.
 You will usually need to send the tool out to have a professional repair it and replace the brushes.

 Tools with brushed motors deliver consistent power and last a long time.
 They are time-tested, reliable, and less expensive.
 However, the friction created by the brushes can rob your tool of some of its power, and it will also create heat that will put additional wear on the engine and could cause it to burn out faster.